-Some signs of readiness are; your baby sits up and has full control over her neck.
+Some signs of readiness, you may notice, are; your baby sits up and has full control over her neck.
 Baby’s weight is also one of the factors your pediatrician may consider to suggest starting solids.

 What type of solids you can start

-This one is a little tricky when you have to start solid, the question gets, what to start with.
+When you have to start solid, the question arises, what to start with.

 Remember babies have a sensitive digestive system.
 Not every baby is going to have the same reaction (positive or negative) to a specific type of food.